Peer-Reviewed Publications

 Counter-terrorism joint military exercises (CT-JMEs) with foreign forces provide a unique window into China’s capabilities and policies.
 Drawing on an original dataset of China's CT-JMEs from 2002-2016, we argue that a series of competing priorities drive the Chinese approach to CT-JMEs.
 China relies on CT-JMEs as a dual-use tool for burnishing relationships with strategic partners and enhancing the combat readiness of the PLA.
 At the same time, concerns about the potential for blowback from militant organizations conditions Beijing’s impulse to engage in these exercises.
 These countervailing incentives and constraints lead China to invest in CT-JMEs as a form of military diplomacy, but selectively.
 Two patterns emerge from the data that lend support to this argument.
 First, China has cautiously targeted CT-JME engagement only toward countries where the threat of militancy is high, and China has significant economic interests.
 Second, countries that spend more time on CT-JMEs with China are more aligned with China’s diplomatic preferences at the United Nations, suggesting that Beijing’s approach has been effective.

 Today Ukraine Tomorrow Taiwan?
-A Survey Experiment on Chinese Perceptions of U.S. Reputation for Resolve
+Assessing the Transferability of US Reputation for Resolve Across International Crises

 (With Rachel Myrick)